Many hands from QB Streamkeepers and other groups across Oceanside pitched in to help BCCF on Day One .

 Each year, the riparian ecosystem of the Little Qualicum River is enhanced by the transport and distribution of salmon carcasses along the upstream banks of the river.
-Over a two day period, volunteers collect salmon carcasses from the river at the fish hatchery, load them onto a truck with the assistance of a conveyor belt (see photo at right) and unload them at a number of locations further upstream.
+Over a two day period, volunteers collect salmon carcasses from the river at the fish hatchery, load them onto a truck with the assistance of a conveyor belt and unload them at a number of locations further upstream.
+Tom Russell shows off his "big catch" in the photo at right.
 The carcasses provide valuable nutrients for aquatic species and insects which in turn provide food for young fish.
-In November 2012, we moved about 11 tons of chum, some of them to new places further up in the watershed of the Little Qualicum River.

 The lower sections of Beach Creek flowing through the Memorial Golf Course are in sandy soil subject to erosion and sedimentation.
 Improvements to the stream have included the installation of large woody debris (LWD) at key points to help create pools and provide protection for fish, and the placement and anchoring of native tree trunks along erosion prone banks.
 Native plants such as ferns and salmonberries have been planted on the banks to provide vegetative cover.